Are you an adviser? Go to Unbiased Pro

 What is emergency tax, and how does it work?

-You usually get put on an emergency tax code because your correct tax code is not available to HMRC, so you end up paying more tax than you need to.
+You usually get put on an emergency tax code because your employer (or pension provider) does not have your correct tax code so you end up paying an estimated amount.

 If your tax code on your payslip contains ‘W1’, ‘M1’, or ‘X,’ that means you’re on an emergency tax rate.